 Around the same time as you are registering with the NREMT, you should apply for EMT certification with your state.
 Most states accept the NREMT certification and may even be sent test results automatically.
 In some cases, you may need to send in a copy of your NREMT certification card.

-It is the student's responsibility to ensure their state accepts NREMT certification to become certified there, and to find out the application process for that state.
+It is the student's responsibility to ensure their state accepts NREMT certification, a course with an online component, that they have no additional requirements to become certified there, and to find out the application process for that state.
 To find this out, just look up your state's EMS office.

 How do I get licensed in Minnesota?

 Check your application on the EMSRB website.
 The NREMT will contact the EMSRB so your status should get updated to “licensed” after you have passed the NREMT cognitive exam, and the EMSRB will email your Minnesota EMT license.

 Being certified with the NREMT means you are nationally certified as an EMT, but that is not a license to practice as an EMT.
 You must be licensed with the state you want to work in to have a job as an EMT.

 Do I need to be CPR-certified to be an EMT?

 Yes, EMTs are required to be CPR-certified at the Healthcare Provider level (also called BLS – Basic Life Support) before they can be certified as an EMT.

 This is a higher level of CPR training that includes CPR, AED use, and choking for infants, children, and adults for one and two-rescuer.
 We include this certification training within Part 2.